 Travelling has never been as easy as it is nowadays.
 There are low-cost airlines that make flying accessible to everyone, websites like Kayak or Skyscanner to help us find the cheapest flight, and a well varied range of accommodation options, from Couchsurfing to five-star hotels.

 If we watch the news or read the newspapers, there is a company that has been on the spotlight recently: Airbnb.
 Airbnb is an American start-up that was founded in 2008 by Brian Chesky (CEO and Head of Community), Joe Gebbia (CPO), and Nathan Blecharczyk (Chief Strategy Officer).
 What started as a way to earn some money to pay for rent during their student days has turned into a home sharing and vacation rental business worth $31bn.

-Last weekend we had the chance to attend Oscailte 2017, an event organised by Airbnb in their warehouse office, located in the Grand Canal Docks in Dublin.
+Last weekend I had the chance to attend Oscailte 2017, an event organised by Airbnb in their warehouse office, located in the Grand Canal Docks in Dublin.
 It brings together people from all over Ireland to discuss about the latest updates from the company and share ideas and concerns with one another.
-We attended different keynotes by senior managers of Airbnb and members of Fáilte Ireland, and participated in several breakouts regarding trust and safety, new features and tools, how to make perfect floral arrangements for your house, etc.
+I attended different keynotes by senior managers of Airbnb and members of Fáilte Ireland, and participated in several breakouts regarding trust and safety, new features and tools, how to make perfect floral arrangements for your house, etc.